Lifestyle Tips for GERD

 Many people complain about heartburn or reflux after a big heavy meal such as thanksgiving dinner.
 This is, in part, due to the amount of food that is typically consumed on these occasions.
 Large meals “fill up” your stomach, typically your stomach is able to hold quite a large amount of food.
 However, if you’re already prone to reflux and the sphincter that usually keeps the food down in the stomach has been weakened, the added pressure of a huge meal can lead to reflux of the food back up your throat.

 There are also additional lifestyle choices that can alter the frequency of GERD symptoms.This is because smoking causes a decrease in the pressure of the sphincter.
 The coughing that is associated with smoking even further leads to reflux as the power of a cough easily overpowers the pressure of a weak sphincter.
 It’s unclear if stopping smoking will reverse this decrease in pressure, but it is clear that stopping will prevent further damage, so it’s highly recommended to stop smoking.

 There are a number of potential factors leading to this association, but most are once again related to the sphincter pressure.
 The alcohol may directly irritate the throat and stomach, also likely damaging the sphincter and leading to dysfunction there, thus causing reflux.
-This association is also even greater with an increased amount and frequency of alcohol consumed.
+This association becomes even stronger when alcohol is consumed in greater amounts and more frequently.